CleverCloud/documentation/content/doc/CLI/lifecycle.md

 ---
 type: docs
-title: Informations about your application lifecycle
+title: Get an application lifecycle
-position: 4
+weight: 5
 shortdesc: Get informations about your application using the Clever Cloud CLI tool
 tags:
 - cli